DotNetAnalyzers/ReflectionAnalyzers/documentation/REFL009.md

 # REFL009
-## The referenced member is not known to exist.
+## The referenced member is not known to exist

 | Topic    | Value
 | :--      | :--